gmegh/fitsimagevoy/README.md

 ### Enhanced Visualization Options

 Explore additional visualization options to enhance your experience with FITS files in Visual Studio Code.

+Feel free to contribute or share your ideas by [contacting the author](https://github.com/gmegh/).

 ## Installation